 - Blinking Green - The Adapter is ready and connected to the BlueFire App but is waiting for you to turn the key on.

-- Solid Blue - The Adapter is connected to the BlueFire App and communicating with the truck's on-board computers.
+- Solid Blue - The Adapter is connected to the BlueFire App and communicating with the on-board computers.

 Important Note - Periodically while using the BlueFire App, the Adapter will need to update its memory, in which case you will see it go Solid Red.
 DO NOT unplug the adapter when it is Solid Red, otherwise you risk causing a factory reset.